Last Updated on July 30, 2021 by Charles Wilson

 You can take Harbor Freight central machinery, Precision Matthews, Seig, Eastwood, Hi-Torque, BestEquip, and so on.
 They all are pretty good at their job and so does the Grizzly.

 Everyone has different choices and taste while choosing their machines.
 I personally love Grizzly for its quick customer support, fair price, and parts availability.

-Talking about the price, I recently bought their G0766 wood lathe for half the price of a Powermatic.
+Talking about the price, I recently bought and reviewed their G0766 wood lathe for half the price of a Powermatic.
 That’s how reasonable they are.
 Let’s talk about some notable differences between them.

 Price: Seig C3 currently running with 800 dollars, Harbor Freight $700, Hi-Torque at $1200, BestEquip at $650.
 Grizzly will cost you around 800 bucks.

 Additional Accessories: I have mentioned earlier that only grizzly comes with those consumables.